 If none of these work, it’s likely that the problem is better than you thought.
 If a warranty still covers your device, you should call the manufacturer or retailer.
 You can explain the issue to the company and then send the device in for replacement or repair.
 It may take a while, but it is usually free.

 You can get phone insurance if the warranty is void.
 Contact your provider to make a claim.

 The worst solution is the third.
 The manufacturer may need to repair the device or send someone familiar with the matter.
 It will cost you money to solve how to fix a broken headphone jack on an android phone, but it will allow you to use the headphone socket again.
 You could also opt for wireless Bluetooth headphones to solve the problem.
 It’s sort of.

-These are the solutions that Hooke Audio hopes will help fix the phone headphone jack not working.
-We’d love to hear from you if we missed any.
-Feel free to let us know which solution worked best for your situation if any.
+These are the solutions that Hooke Audio hopes will help fix the Android phone headphone jack not working.
+If you think we missed any, please let us know.
+Feel free to tell us which option, if any, worked best for you.

 Prevention is always better than treatment.
 You can save yourself a lot of money, time, and effort.
-A waterproof case or bag is the best way to protect your phone from the elements, I hope it helps you, and that it doesn’t mean that you have to buy a new one.
+To safeguard your Android phone from the elements, using a waterproof case or bag is highly recommended.
+This tip should prove helpful to you, and hopefully, it will prevent you from having to purchase a replacement device.